therealnicoroshi/modlist/README.md

 ### Note:

 The files that will need to be downloaded for this mod list to function come from Nexus and Lovers Lab via Mega Downloads.
-As such you will need an account on both sites to be able to download the mods needed to build this list.
+As such you will need an account on ALL sites to be able to download the mods needed to build this list.

 ***